 Missing the Mediterranean!

-I’ll be the first to admit that I happen to be a night owl and as soon as the sun goes down, a little light bulb flickers on in my head and gets me started up.
-One thing that I’ve absolutely loved is the feeling of the streets of Manhattan at nighttime.
-The only way I can describe it is that it seems like there is some sort of electricity present; the air feels alive at night.
+I’ll be the first to admit that I’m naturally a night owl and as soon as the sun goes down, a little light bulb flickers on in my head and that gets me started up.
+One thing that I’ve absolutely loved is the feeling of the streets of Manhattan at nighttime during the summer.
+The only way I can describe it is that it seems like there’s electricity everywhere; the city’s air feels alive at night.

 The other day I was having a great conversation with one of my supervisors as we got off the subway in the Bronx and I started to look around and really think about the neighborhood we were in.
 Over the past few weeks I’ve come to love working in the Bronx.
-Aside from having some rough neighborhoods, one thing that I constantly see is happiness in its simplest form.
-While walking in the streets, I receive tons of smiles from the people I see and make sure to shoot one right back at them.
-Despite being surrounded by poverty, there seems to be a feeling of general positivity and sense of community, which is something I feel that Downtown Manhattan could improve on a little bit.
+Rough neighborhoods included, one thing that I constantly see is happiness in its simplest form.
+While walking in the streets, I receive tons of smiles from the people everywhere and make sure to shoot one right back.
+I feel welcomed.
+Despite being surrounded by hardship, there’s a feeling of general positivity and, more importantly, a sense of community that Downtown Manhattan lacks.

 Kevin Gallagher '13